Canada Business Visa

 Canada is also one of the most powerful countries in the world as it is a member of the G8 and the Organisation for Economic Co-operation and Development (OECD), as well as a signatory to the North American Free Trade Agreement (NAFTA).

-A Business Visitor is a foreign national who comes to Canada to participate in international business activities including but not limited to:
+A Business Visitor or the one who is eligible for Canada Business Visa is a foreign national who comes to Canada to participate in international business activities including but not limited to: